getodk/docs/docs/xlsform.rst

 Naming filled forms
 ~~~~~~~~~~~~~~~~~~~~~

-In an XLSForm's **settings** sheet, you can add an :th:`instance_name` column and specify an :ref:`expression <expressions>` to use a specific filled form's contents in its name.
+In an XLSForm's **settings** sheet, you can add an ``instance_name`` column and specify an :ref:`expression <expressions>` to use a specific filled form's contents in its name.
 This name will be shown in several places to help guide data collection and analysis.
 You should pick a name that uniquely identifies the filled form and the data it had captured.
 For example:

-- If a single filled form represents data about a real-world thing like a person or park bench, your :th:`instance_name` expression should include some information to uniquely identify the thing like the person's name or the park bench's location and current status.
+- If a single filled form represents data about a real-world thing like a person or park bench, your ``instance_name`` expression should include some information to uniquely identify the thing like the person's name or the park bench's location and current status.
-- If a single filled form represents data about an observation, consider including the date and time of the observation in the :th:`instance_name` expression.
+- If a single filled form represents data about an observation, consider including the date and time of the observation in the ``instance_name`` expression.
-- If your form definition includes a repeat, consider including the repeat count in the :th:`instance_name` expression.
+- If your form definition includes a repeat, consider including the repeat count in the ``instance_name`` expression.

 .. _instance-name-collect:

 Filled form names in Collect
 """"""""""""""""""""""""""""""

-Each filled form is identified by its :th:`instance_name` value in :doc:`Collect <collect-intro>`'s :guilabel:`Edit Saved Form`, :guilabel:`Send Finalized Form` and :guilabel:`View Sent Form` lists.
+Each filled form is identified by its ``instance_name`` value in :doc:`Collect <collect-intro>`'s :guilabel:`Edit Saved Form`, :guilabel:`Send Finalized Form` and :guilabel:`View Sent Form` lists.

-In workflows where forms have to be be filled in multiple different steps, a useful :th:`instance_name` expression will make it much easier to find which filled form to edit.
-If forms only have to be edited under certain conditions (e.g. not all household members were available), you can include this status in the :th:`instance_name`.
+In workflows where forms have to be be filled in multiple different steps, a useful ``instance_name`` expression will make it much easier to find which filled form to edit.
+If forms only have to be edited under certain conditions (e.g. not all household members were available), you can include this status in the ``instance_name``.

-In the :guilabel:`View Sent Form` list, :th:`instance_name` can be helpful to identify which data collection tasks have been completed.
-For example, if a data collector needs to interview 25 specific people and the :th:`instance_name` for each filled form identifies the respondent, they can go to :guilabel:`View Sent Form` to verify which subset of interviews they have already completed.
+In the :guilabel:`View Sent Form` list, ``instance_name`` can be helpful to identify which data collection tasks have been completed.
+For example, if a data collector needs to interview 25 specific people and the ``instance_name`` for each filled form identifies the respondent, they can go to :guilabel:`View Sent Form` to verify which subset of interviews they have already completed.

-A sent form's :th:`instance_name` is maintained after it is deleted.
+A sent form's ``instance_name`` is maintained after it is deleted.
 This makes it possible to confirm what work has been completed even if submissions are configured to :ref:`delete after send <delete-after-send>`.
-However, it does mean sensitive data should be avoided in :th:`instance_name`.
+However, it does mean sensitive data should be avoided in ``instance_name``.

-The :th:`instance_name` is also used to identify filled forms in Collect's :doc:`filled form map <collect-form-map>`.
+The ``instance_name`` is also used to identify filled forms in Collect's :doc:`filled form map <collect-form-map>`.

 .. _instance-name-central: